-Highlights of our compensation practices and policies for 2014 Named Executive Officer compensation include:
+Highlights of our compensation practices and policies for 2016 Named Executive Officer compensation include:

-- Our executive officers have stock ownership requirements that are designed to align their interests with those of our stockholders. - Our long-term equity incentives vest over periods of three to four years to ensure that our executives maintain a long-term view of stockholder value. - Our compensation policies and practices are designed so that they do not pose a material risk to us. - We provide only limited perquisites to our executives. - We do not allow our executives to hedge their exposure to ownership of, or interest in, our stock or to engage in speculative transactions with respect to our stock. - We do not allow our executives to pledge or margin our stock, although transactions in effect as of September 2012 are grandfathered.
-Grandfathered transactions cannot be renewed or extended beyond their then current termination dates or expanded to cover additional Company securities.
-None of our Named Executive Officers have pledged or margined any of our common stock. - Our change of control agreements do not contain single triggers or excessive benefits.
-There are no excise tax provisions in the employment agreements for our Named Executive Officers. - There are no tax gross-ups on any perquisites other than standard relocation benefits that are available to all employees. - The Company has followed a responsible approach to equity-based compensation in the past.
-The Company's three-year adjusted average annual burn rate, as of December 31, 2014, is 2.50%, approximately 1/3rd of ISS Corporate Services' applicable burn rate cap of 6.90% for our industry.
-The adjusted number reflects that ISS Corporate Services considers full-value awards (RSUs, restricted stock, performance shares, performance share units and stock grant awards) to be more valuable than stock options.
-The adjustment is made based on the Company's annual stock price volatility, such that one full-value award will count as two option shares.
-The Company's three-year unadjusted average annual burn rate, as of December 31, 2014, is 1.37%.
-The unadjusted amount is based on (a) the sum of options granted, stock grant awards, RSUs and restricted stock awards granted and PBRSUs released divided by (b) total common shares outstanding.
+• Our executives have stock ownership requirements that are designed to align their interests with those of our stockholders.

+- Our long-term equity incentives generally vest over a period of three years to ensure that our executives maintain a long-term view of stockholder value. - We design our compensation policies and practices so that they do not pose a material risk. - We provide only limited perquisites to our executives. - Our Named Executive Officers may not pledge or margin our stock, hedge their exposure to ownership of our stock, or engage in speculative transactions with respect to our stock. - Our change in control agreements do not contain single triggers or excessive benefits.
+There are no excise tax provisions in the employment agreements for our Named Executive Officers. - There are no tax gross-ups on any perquisites other than standard relocation benefits that are available to all employees and amounts paid for expatriate assignments. - The Company has followed a responsible approach to equity-based compensation in the past.
+The Company's three-year unadjusted average annual burn rate as of December 31, 2016 is 1.19% and is based on (a) the sum of options granted, stock grant awards, RSUs, restricted stock awards, and PBRSUs granted divided by (b) weighted average shares outstanding.
+Under the adjusted burn rate approach utilized by ISS, the Company's three-year adjusted average annual burn rate, as of December 31, 2016, is 2.73%, approximately one-third of ISS' applicable burn rate benchmark of 7.66% for our industry.
+The adjusted number reflects that ISS considers full-value awards (RSUs, restricted stock, performance shares, performance share units, and stock grant awards) to be more valuable than stock options.
+The adjustment is made based on the Company's annual stock price volatility, such that one full-value award will count as 2.5 option shares.